 - Be determined eligible for a nursing home level of care (Your DOH Service Coordinator will assist with completing the assessment).

-If you are interested in Traumatic Brain Injury (TBI) Waiver with AIM Services; Inc., please contact Diane Hall, Department of Health Supervisor directly at (518) 450-2889 or email@example.com for further information and guidance regarding this process and what information will be required.
+If you are interested in Traumatic Brain Injury (TBI) Waiver with AIM Services; Inc., please contact Diane Hall, Program Director of Department of Health (DOH) Services directly at (518) 450-2889 or email@example.com for further information and guidance regarding this process and what information will be required.